harmin-parra/pytest-exit-status/README.md

 ![](https://img.shields.io/badge/license-MIT%202.0-blue.svg)

-**Pytest** only offers two exit status codes for full test executions (when all collected tests were executed):
+**Pytest** only offers two exit status codes for full test executions (when all collected tests are executed):
 - Exit code **0**: All tests had the `passed`, `xpassed` or `xfailed` outcome.
 - Exit code **1**: Some tests had the `failed` outcome.